edom/work/edom.github.io/gitspd.md

 ## Plan: Make a rebase that uses only trees and not indexes

 If a tree changes, all its ancestors have to be rewritten.

+## Plan: Just use subtrees and keep the repository small

+I think this is the least-effort solution that solves (works around) the problem.